-Mormon and gay: Church says that's no contradiction
+Mormon and gay: Church says you can be both

 It wasn't until Rosas started a new job that he discovered the resources he needed in an unlikely place: the headquarters of the Church of Jesus Christ of Latter-day Saints, as the Mormon Church is officially known, in Salt Lake City.

-As a creative director for church public affairs, Rosas was tasked with designing the church's latest campaign: a new section of its official website titled "Mormon and Gay
+As a creative director for church public affairs, Rosas was asked to help design the church's latest campaign: a new section of its official website titled "Mormon and Gay

 ."